boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/M576WGiDBdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Another course about [blockchain development](https://www.web3.university/) is presented by web3 university.
+You can find more resources in courses there.
 ### what are wallets?

 ### How crypto transfer works?